-This course covers the fundamentals of antennas used in the VLF through the microwave portion of the electromagnetic spectrum.
-Scattering and propagation in this part of the spectrum is also discussed, as are those elements of electromagnetic compatibility which relate to radiation.
-Laboratory exercises relating to pattern and impedance measurement, and use of computer programs further enhance the student's understanding of those concepts presented in the lectures.
+The fundamentals of antennas used in the VLF through the microwave portion of the electromagnetic spectrum.
+Scattering and propagation in this part of the spectrum are also discussed, as are those elements of electromagnetic compatibility which relate to radiation.
+Laboratory exercises relating to pattern and impedance measurement, and use of computer programs further enhance the student's understanding of the lecture concepts.
 PREREQUISITE: EE 2624.